Zeioth/csharp-crawler/README.md

 # csharp-crawler
-This C# project is a multi thread and multi process C# solution for crawling and sraping apps from Google Playstore.
+This C# project is a multi thread and multi process C# solution for crawling and scraping apps from Google Playstore.
 Formerly used by the startup GameMetrics to generate real time report for big data analytics, and crossing data from multiple sources.

 ## Projects in the solution